ww7/kopia-backup-scripts/Kopia-overview.md

 4. Optimal price with scaling.
 Kept metadata separate from the actual data allows to store backup data in AWS S3 Deep Glacier or other "cold" storage at a lowest cost, and still do incremental backups.

 5. Client-side architecture.
 Kopia performs all its operations without having to maintain dedicated server and supports a variety of storage providers, including cloud storage.

-6. Works with close to all storage backends.
+Works with close to all storage backends.
 Some prices for storages:
     - AWS Deep Glacier 4 TB of data, storing will be ~$50/year (free ingress), if ever need to retrieve the data, it's cost around $370.
     - Wasabi prices 4 TB of data, with 100% of it downloaded every month around $287/year according to their price calculator.
     - Backblaze B2's prices 4 TB of data upload, delete and download only 1TB/month puts out around $360/year.
 But download of 4TB every month puts at $720/year.
         > cloud storages (blob buckets, object storages) price very depends to amount of data downloaded
     - Hetzner storage boxes offer 10TB for ~$48/month, which is $576 a year – free ingress/egress, no complicated or hidden fees.

+6. Lock-free concurrent multi-client backups and operations including garbage collection.

 7. Redudancy: